-It’s a really tasty and flavorful recipe, made with appetizing pieces of chicken that are browned in a pan and then stewed with peppers, which release all their aroma and fragrance when cooked, making the meat even more flavorful.
+It’s a really tasty and flavorful Italian recipe: appetizing pieces of chicken stewed in a pan with peppers, which release all their aroma and fragrance when cooked, making the meat even more flavorful.

 In a few easy steps, you will have an appetizing main course that combines white meat and seasonal vegetables without the need for additional side dishes.

-Chicken with peppers is a timeless recipe.
+Roman-Style Chicken is a timeless recipe.
 It’s one of those traditional recipes that brings back memories of family dinners.
 When it was our grandmothers who cooked for long, merry tables.

 The recipe for Chicken with Peppers Roman Style recipe is easy to make, the ingredients easy to find and the result extraordinary.
 You just have to try it!